Palliative and End of Life Care

 - Help the person and their family meet their physical, emotional, social and spiritual needs.

 - Advance care planning, a process to help you plan your medical care in advance.
-(Your doctor can talk to you about your health care choices.)
+Your doctor can talk to you about your health care choices.
+(See infomation about Advanced Health Care Directive)

 - Discussion of available treatments and their risks and benefits.